liip/LiipTranslationBundle/README.md

 You can activate, one or even both restrictions in parallels.
 Once this have been activated, you have to attribute associated roles to your users.
 The existing roles are:

     ROLE_TRANSLATOR_ADMIN
         ROLE_TRANSLATOR_ALL_DOMAINS
             ROLE_TRANSLATOR_DOMAIN_XXX
         ROLE_TRANSLATOR_ALL_LOCALES
             ROLE_TRANSLATOR_LOCALE_XXX

+You can create those roles manually in your security hierarchy configuration, or import the provided security description into your config:

+    - { resource: @LiipTranslationBundle/Resources/config/security.yml }

 Contributing